 These chicken wings are spicy.

-Now, I’ve already said that The Husband and I aren’t big fans of hot, spicy food, you so might be wondering: why did I make these wings?
+Now, I’ve already said that an old friend of mine and I aren’t big fans of hot, spicy food, you so might be wondering: why did I make these wings?

 Well, for one, when I read the name, I was expecting these wings to have a honey garlic flavor, which I assumed meant that they would be mild.